 The findings from the ongoing review are used for development, maintenance, and revision of the Standards and Criteria, processes, and practices.
-Evidence to support ongoing systematic review appears in Commission minutes, annual reports, the ACEN Report to Constituents, on the ACEN website, and at the ACEN Forums.
+Evidence to support ongoing systematic review appears in commission meeting minutes, annual reports, the ACEN Report to Constituents, on the ACEN website, and at ACEN events.

 The process of review:

-- Affords relevant constituencies a meaningful opportunity to provide input into the review; and
+- Affords relevant constituencies a meaningful opportunity to provide input into the review.

-- Requires that needed changes be made promptly to improve the ACEN’s effectiveness and efficiency and the consumer friendliness of ACEN products and services.
+- Requires that needed changes be made promptly to improve the ACEN’s effectiveness and efficiency as well as the consumer friendliness of ACEN products and services.

-A full review of the Standards and Criteria occurs every five years.
-The process consists of:
+A comprehensive review of the Standards and Criteria consists of:

-- Review of literature for trends in evaluation, nursing practice, and nursing education;
+- Review of literature for trends in nursing practice and nursing education.

-- Review of U.S. Department of Education (USDE) Regulations;
+- Review of U.S. Department of Education Regulations.

-- Review of Council for Higher Education Accreditation (CHEA) Recognition Policy and Procedures;
+- Review of Council for Higher Education Accreditation Recognition Policy and Procedures.

 - Board of Commissioners adoption of revised Standards and Criteria.